Wisconsin Center for Investigative Journalism.

 In the 4 years since being fired by DOJ, Bethards stated he has been primarily not able to find work.

 He quickly worked for Lac Courte Oreilles Tribal Police near Hayward, Wis.
-He stated the job lasted simply 6 months, till a local district lawyer chose not to prosecute any of his cases.
+He stated the job lasted simply 6 months, till a local district whistleblower lawyers chose not to prosecute any of his cases.
 Bethards acknowledged that if contacted us to affirm, a defense lawyer might raise his firing to harm his reliability as a witness.

 Long legal fight.